nbogie/microbit-aframe-example/README.md

 * ensure p5 SerialControl executable is running.
 * ensure your micro:bit is being detected by the OS and offered as a "serial port".
 One way is to check it is listed in p5 SerialControl executable's GUI.
 * Try with the simpler stand-alone SerialControl micro:bit which reports *its own* sensor values directly via serial.
-* If you loaded the web components before you edited the serialPortName variable in sketch.js, then clear the browser cache of these files and reload them.
+* If you loaded the web components before you edited the serialPortName variable in sketch1.js, then clear the browser cache of these files and reload them.
 * Follow the [micro:bit documentation for monitoring the serial communication from your micro:bit on your computer][microbit serial comms link].
 For example, on OSX, `screen /dev/cu.usbmodem1412 115200`.
 Guess what, again be careful to use the correct serial port name.
 Be careful to end this `screen` session with Ctrl-A Ctrl-D.  Be aware that only one program can have the serial port open at any one time, so it can't be open simultaneously by both screen and  by the browser / p5-SerialControl combo.

-# Usage

-* Press button A on the remote control micro:bit to have it report its sensor readings to a-frame via the radio-to-serial relay micro:bit.
-* Hold down button A while the remote control micro:bit is switching on to enable "always on" mode.
-This will never stop sending sensor data.
-This also works on the stand-alone SerialControl program.
-* If the micro:bit says "Draw a circle", it is asking you to rotate it around until a circle is completed on its LED display, in order to calibrate its compass.
-You will only have to do this once, unless you flash a different version of the code.
-* Edit the remote control micro:bit program to send your *own* Custom data in key value pairs.
-Change your copy of `sketch.js` to do something interesting with this data.
-If you're going to change the sensing micro:bit's program often, you might want to remove compass heading from the sent sensor data (at least until you're finished most development), so that you don't have to "draw a circle" all the time!

 # Expected serial communication protocol